-Specify Preemptability Carefully
+Specify Preemptibility Carefully

 Ensure that your choices for --nodeTypes and --maxNodes <> make sense for your workflow and won't cause it to hang.
-You should make sure the provisioner is able to create nodes large enough to run the largest job in the workflow, and that non-preemptable node types are allowed if there are non-preemptable jobs in the workflow.
+You should make sure the provisioner is able to create nodes large enough to run the largest job in the workflow, and that non-preemptible node types are allowed if there are non-preemptible jobs in the workflow.

-Finally, the --preemptableCompensation flag can be used to handle cases where preemptable nodes may not be available but are required for your workflow.
-With this flag enabled, the autoscaler will attempt to compensate for a shortage of preemptable nodes of a certain type by creating non-preemptable nodes of that type, if non-preemptable nodes of that type were specified in --nodeTypes.
+Finally, the --preemptibleCompensation flag can be used to handle cases where preemptible nodes may not be available but are required for your workflow.
+With this flag enabled, the autoscaler will attempt to compensate for a shortage of preemptible nodes of a certain type by creating non-preemptible nodes of that type, if non-preemptible nodes of that type were specified in --nodeTypes.